fastforwardlabs/mdffreport12/src/03-technical.md

 low-density region (below some threshold), we flag that as an anomaly.
 We can do this because we're modeling a distribution as opposed to a point estimate.

-**NM: Update the figure caption**

-![Two approaches to anomaly scoring with a VAE: we have the option of outputting the mean reconstruction probability (i.e., the probability that a sample belongs to the normal data distribution).](figures/ill-4.png)
+![Anomaly scoring with a VAE: we output the mean reconstruction probability (i.e., the probability that a sample belongs to the normal data distribution).](figures/ill-4.png)